centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-openvpn-omi.md

 ## Prerequisites

-The Open VPN server must have an management interface running and available.
+The Open VPN server must have a management interface running and available.
-A user and password dedicated to monitoring is needed for security reasons.
+A user and password dedicated to the monitoring are needed for security reasons.

 ## Installing the monitoring connector